bruce-hill/tomo/docs/text.md

 ---

 ### `join`
-Joins an array of text pieces with a specified glue.
+Joins a list of text pieces with a specified glue.

 ```tomo
 func join(glue: Text, pieces: [Text] -> Text)
 ```

 - `glue`: The text used to join the pieces.
-- `pieces`: The array of text pieces to be joined.
+- `pieces`: The list of text pieces to be joined.

 **Returns:**
 A single `Text` value with the pieces joined by the glue.